THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 “People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.” – Nelson Mandela.

-Born on July 18, 1918, into the Thembu royal family of the Xhosa people, Nelson Rolihlahla Mandela became South Africa’s first black head of state in 1994 after a lifetime of anti-apartheid struggle.
+According to the Nelson Mandela Foundation, he was born on July 18, 1918, into the Thembu royal family of the Xhosa people.
+He became South Africa’s first black head of state in the new democratic South Africa in 1994 after a lifetime of anti-apartheid struggle.

 Condemned to life in prison for conspiracy to overthrow the state, Mandela spent 27 years in jail.
 He continued to lead the anti-apartheid movement from behind bars.
 In 1990, as a result of mounting public pressure, President F.W. de Klerk ended his incarceration.